 - ANAT 1101 periodically offered online through Bow Valley College may be used in place of Biology 12 admission requirement.
-(Please note that if students achieve a grade of 64% or higher the course may qualify for program transfer credit.)
+(Please note that Bow Valley College has suspended offerings of ANAT 1101 as of Fall 2020)

 - a pass in Math 11 (Foundations or Pre-calculus)

-For the 2019-2020 academic year, 6 seats will be reserved for qualified Yukon First Nation students.
+For each intake, 6 seats will be reserved for qualified Yukon First Nation students.
 Please contact a program advisor for any additional information.

-- CPR Health Care Provider (delivered as part of program) to CPR BLS (delivered as part of program)
+- CPR BLS (delivered as part of program)

 - current immunization